parallelworks/urban_flow_model/README.md

 # Urban Flow Model
 The aim of this repository is to create a ML generative model of urban flows using numerical data from LES simulations as the training data.
 The numerical data must be downloaded before running the code.
+For more information view [these slides](https://docs.google.com/presentation/d/1cmR50dbi_q6vtUD7X-hjMk6sTnbxEaDT4QtCdea1QtQ/edit?usp=sharing).

 The workflow scripts are described in the sections below.
 To execute 2-3-4 using docker run `build_run_docker.sh` and execute `main.sh`.
 See `main.sh` for more information on the workflow parameters, inputs and outputs.